What's Wheel Offset - Quick Guide (2023)

 However, increase that difference and you may experience a variety of problems that include:

-- Wheel and tire rubbing the body of the vehicle.
+• Wheel and tire rubbing the body of the vehicle.

-- Increased risk of tire failure.
+• Increased risk of tire failure.

-- Interference with suspension and brake parts.
+• Interference with suspension and brake parts.

-- Moves the center of vehicular weight adding stress to the entire suspension system
+• Moves the center of vehicular weight adding stress to the entire suspension system

-- Increase the instability of the vehicle and poor handling.
+• Increases the instability of the vehicle and poor handling.

-Try our Free offset calculator
+Try our Free Offset Calculator

 Want to see the offset your factory wheels came with?
+Whant to know what is the proper wheel offset or the wrong offset for your vehicle?